Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity

 Researcher probes and factual probes are two paths to the same conclusion.
 LLM knowledge is determined not by abstract prominence but by \emph{effective mention frequency}: the number of training-corpus documents that state the specific target fact in retrievable form, attributed to the specific name or entity being queried.
 Citation count, sitelink count, and h-index are partial proxies; pageviews, practitioner adoption, named-artifact count, and the density of derivative-document mentions are better ones.

 This has two practical corollaries.
 For \emph{researchers}, the fraction of one's work that foundational models have internalized is not a rank-ordered function of citations.
 It is closer to a function of how much downstream text---tutorials, course materials, model cards, blog posts, GitHub documentation, news coverage---mentions the work by name.
-The fastest route to being memorized by future frontier models is to produce named artifacts whose names travel.
+The strongest correlate of being memorized by frontier models is having named artifacts whose names travel widely.
 For \emph{facts about entities}, the query-design lesson is that any structured, bibliographically-enforced metadata (publication years, DOIs, institutional affiliations encoded in citation strings) is far better memorized than the same metadata when it lives only on the entity's own page.
 IKP difficulty tiers implicitly exploit this: the hard-tier probes are precisely those whose specific facts clear the mention-frequency bar only for the largest models.